gShahr/Lowell-Showcase/README.md

 Folders:

-  - Amherst_187 consists of the projects that were assigned to that class (In java and covered data structures)
+  - Amherst_187: consists of projects that were assigned to that class (In java and covered data structures)

+  - HackerRank: consists of various exercises on the HackerRank website (Mostly data structures)